 - "All staff involved in the fire were removed from duty: some required persuasion, and in a minority, insistence was required."

 - When the police arrived, instead of working with the staff to re-open the ICU they cordoned off the area and established a crime scene, preventing anybody from accessing vital equipment and supplies.

 - Short term ICUs were established in the recovery room and the emergency department; some patients were moved offsite to other ICU facilities

-- Even though fire-damaged, one half of the ICu was re-opened on the next day, and some of the transferred patients were repatriated.
+- Even though fire-damaged, one half of the ICU was re-opened on the next day, and some of the transferred patients were repatriated.

-These case reports feature situaions in which the health service works together to rescue a potentially disastrous situation.
+These case reports feature situations in which the health service works together to rescue a potentially disastrous situation.
 Neither report features any fatalities.
 However, patients can die in ICU fires.
 In October of 2016 a fire broke out in the ICU of Sultanah Aminah Hospital (Johor Baru).
 Seven people became trapped in the building and six of them died (all of them ICU patients).
 An even larger conflagration at the Institute of Medical Sciences and Sum Hospital (Bhubaneswar, eastern India) claimed the lives of 23 people, caused by a short circuit in a dialysis machine.

 What have we learned?

 - Build your ICU on the ground floor to facilitate "horisontal" evacuation of bedbound patients

 - Three escape routes, leading to three separate safety areas